Thre4dripper/Home-Server-Lab/homarr/README.md

 resource_usage: "~200MB RAM"
 ---

-# Homarr - Modern Dashboard with PostgreSQL & Redis
+# Homarr - Modern Dashboard (SQLite Default)

 Homarr is a sleek, modern dashboard that brings all of your self-hosted services together in one place.
-This setup uses **PostgreSQL 16** for robust data storage and **Redis 7** for high-performance caching, providing a production-ready configuration.
+For simple/personal use, this setup defaults to **SQLite** for data storage.
+For high-performance or production environments, you can enable **PostgreSQL 16** for robust data storage and **Redis 7** for high-performance caching.

 ## Architecture

-This deployment consists of three containers:
+This deployment defaults to a single **Homarr** container with SQLite.
+For production/high-performance, you can enable additional containers:
-- **🗄️ PostgreSQL 16**: Robust database backend with ACID compliance
+- **🗄️ PostgreSQL 16**: Robust database backend with ACID compliance (Optional, for production)
-- **🚀 Redis 7**: High-performance caching and session storage
+- **🚀 Redis 7**: High-performance caching and session storage (Optional, for production)
 - **🎛️ Homarr**: Modern dashboard frontend with extensive integrations

 ## Features